-James Edward Long G’64, a lifelong parochial school educator, died January 1, 2009, of cancer in Baltimore.
+James Edward Long G’64, a lifelong parochial school educator, died on January 1, 2009, of cancer in Baltimore, Maryland.